In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 Revd Maxwell Mochluff Ben-Oliel, a

-curate at St Michael’s Church in Brighton, who was also a
+curate at St Michael & All Angels Church in Brighton, who was also a

 controversial Anglo-Catholic priest, they were both